vgenguita/kvm-cloudimage/README.md

 ```
 ## TODO

-- FreeBSD support is in progress
+- FreeBSD support is still in progress
-- Only NAT network are allowed by the moment, bridge support is in progress